yhson135/yhson135.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper titled "Offline Molecular Optimization" is accepted to ICML 2025!
+Our paper on offline molecular optimization has been accepted to ICML 2025!